Global Targets — Local Benefits: Setting the Sustainable Development Agenda for the Seas of East Asia beyond 2015

 This session will review best practices and lessons learned in addressing issues such as climate change adaptation, biodiversity conservation, marine pollution and waste management, food security, alternative livelihoods and water use conservation and management through the application of integrated coastal management (ICM).

-- Session 2.1: Scaling up ICM: Innovations and Impacts at Local, National and Regional Levels
+- Workshop 2.1: Scaling up ICM: Innovations and Impacts at Local, National and Regional Levels

-- Session 2.2: Application of Knowledge Management in Scaling up Partnership Investments in Sustainable Development and a Blue Economy
+- Workshop 2.2: Application of Knowledge Management in Scaling up Partnership Investments in Sustainable Development and a Blue Economy

-- Session 2.3: Valuation of Coastal Ecosytem Services and Benefits and Coastal Use Zoning: Tools for Better Planning and Implementation
+- Workshop 2.3: Valuation of Coastal Ecosystem Services and Benefits and Coastal Use Zoning: Tools for Better Planning and Implementation

 From Vision to Reality: Aligning the Global Agenda with Local Benefits